-Description Holds zero-initializednear static and global variables.
-The contents of this segment is declared by the system startup code.
-This segment cannot be placed in memory by using the $-P$ directive for packed placement, because the contents must be continuous.
-Instead, when you define this segment in the linker configuration file, the $-z$ directive must be used.
-Segment memory type DATA Memory placement Data.
-This segment must be placed within the address range $0 \times 0 - 0 \times FFFF$.
-Access type Read-write
+This segment cannot be placed in memory by using the -P directive for packed placement, because the contents must be continuous.
+Instead, when you define this segment in the linker configuration file, the -Z directive must be used.

+Memory placement Flash.
+This segment must be placed within the address range 0x0-0x7FFFFF.